Kaiser1401/tv-video-call/readme.md

 (first run needs some settings do be done with a mouse in jit.si ... ) join yourself to the same room using a client of choice (browser)

-This is just a firts entry, needs more documentation and love and is in early stage
+This is just a first entry, needs more documentation and love and is in early stage

 #### my TODO:
 * add docs